 At the end of the seven blessings, the rabbi blesses a second cup of wine and invites the couple to take a sip.

 After the seven blessings, some rabbis will recite another set of traditional blessings over the couple.
 These words, known as the “priestly blessings,” ask God to bless and protect, enlighten and give peace to the couple.

 Read more about the seven blessings and sample programs here.

 Jewish weddings don’t traditionally end with a kiss.
 They end with the smashing of a glass.
 In heterosexual weddings, it’s usually the groom who stomps his foot down on a thin glass (wrapped in a cloth for safety), though some couples will do it together.
 To learn more about the meaning behind this ritual and see how it’s done, check out this video.
-Many couples also want to have a kiss at the conclusion of their ceremony, which can fit nicely right before or after the smashing of the glass.
+Many couples also want to have a kiss at the conclusion of their wedding ceremony, which can fit nicely right before or after the smashing of the glass.
 And don’t forget about the Siman Tov u’Mazel Tov, which is usually sung right after the glass smash.
-Get ready to sing and celebrate with this video.

 There are several interpretations of the meaning of smashing a glass, as well as contemporary alternative interpretations.
 You can also see a fun short video taken from a same-sex wedding in which we see both grooms smashing a glass.

 Right after the glass smash, guests usually shout “Mazel Tov!” (“May you have good fortune!”) and other congratulations.
 Some couples like to have music resume at this point, followed immediately by a recessional.
 The recessional can be deliberately “messy,” with the couple heading off down the aisle and then everyone else simply mixing and mingling with the guests, or it can be structured and more formal.